ahuycke/NBA-Name-Height-Weight/README.md

 From there, the script gathers data about player name, height (converted to inches), and weight (pounds)

 Unfortunately I am not familiar with BeatifulSoup, so that's why the quality of my code is pretty terrible

+Additionally, it is important to note that for each player, height and weight are gathereed from the last season which that player was in the league